 that is not well controlled can cause many problems.
 People miss work or school, go to the hospital, or even die because of their asthma.
-But you do not have to put up with the problems that asthma can cause.
+Controlling asthma according to your treatment plan may help prevent the problems that asthma can cause.

 The National Heart, Lung, and Blood Institute offers the following tips to help keep your asthma under control:

-Agree on clear treatment goals with your doctor.Ask questions (eg, What should I do to control my asthma?
-When and why should I do these things?).
-Be sure to bring up any concerns.Tell your doctor if you think you’ll have trouble doing what is asked.Bring your medications and written action plan to each visit.Before leaving your doctor’s office, write down the things you are supposed to do.See your doctor at least every six months to check your asthma and review your treatment.
+Consider the following tips for working with your doctor on an asthma control plan: Agree on clear treatment goals.Ask questions and be sure to bring up any concerns.Tell your doctor if you think you’ll have trouble doing what is asked.Bring your medications and written action plan to each visit.Before leaving your doctor’s office, write down the things you are supposed to do.See your doctor at least every 6 months to check your asthma and review your treatment.

 Consider using an online program to manage your symptoms.
 These programs can help to improve asthma control and lung function.
 Organizations like the